FreeCAD/FreeCAD-documentation/wiki/Creating_a_simple_part_with_Part_WB.md

  ![](images/T101pwb01-06_filletrad.png )

-The *task panel* closes and you are back to the tree-view which now has a fillet object instead of the earlier cube.
+The *task panel* closes and you are back to the Tree view which now has a fillet object instead of the earlier cube.

 ### Visibility of children

 Click the plus sign/caret to expand the children of the fillet, which in this case is the *cube* we created earlier, but it is grayed out.
 Select the cube and press the space bar -- this toggles visibility so the cube is now visible again and the icon is no longer grayed out.
-To deselect the cube click in a blank area in the tree-view or the 3D view.
+To deselect the cube click in a blank area in the Tree view or the 3D view.

  ![](images/T101pwb01-07_fillet.png )